The old cahoot ran in his boots.

 The darkness that sucks at the prodigal kid doesn’t have anything on the light of his mother’s prayers.

-The black of pornography that threatens at the edges doesn’t master the blazing light of Jesus at the center.
+The night of discouragement that threatens at the edges doesn’t master the blazing light of Jesus at the center.

 The pit of depression that plunges deep doesn’t go deeper than the love of your Jesus and there is no place His light won’t go to find you, to save you, to hold you.

 That low lying storm cloud that hangs over you can’t master the light of Christ that raises you.

 “Darkness can’t drive out darkness.
 Only light can do that,” Martin Luther King had said it, had lived it.

 Only words of Light can drive out worlds of dark.